Subdeterminant Maximization via Nonconvex Relaxations and Anti-concentration: Technical Overview

 where $x^\star := \argmax_x f(x)$.
 Note crucially that the events $A_1, A_2, \ldots, A_r$ are not independent.
 However, we can still write

 From assumption~\eqref{eq:1dim} we know that

 for all $i=1,2,\ldots, r$ and hence

-To get a probability that is not exponentially small, one has to take $c$ of size roughly $O(\nfrac{1}{r})$, in which case we recover the result by Carbery and Wright~\cite{CW} in our setting.
+To get a probability that is not exponentially small, one has to take the value of $c$ roughly $O(\nfrac{1}{r})$, in which case we recover the result by Carbery and Wright~\cite{CW} in our setting.
 To go beyond this, a tighter analysis is required.
+For this we consider the random variables